wetryingtodorock/getblock-docs/en/rpc-service/zec/json-rpc/zec_getspentinfo.md

 ---
-title: zec:getspentinfo \[POST\] {disallowed}
+title: zec:getspentinfo  {disallowed} - Zcash
-description: Returns the txid and index where an output is spent.WARNING getspentinfo is disabled.
+description: Example code for the zec:getspentinfo  {disallowed} json-rpc method. Сomplete guide on how to use zec:getspentinfo  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters